zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getVideo.md

 # Getting a video

-`getVideo()` will fetch you information about a specific video by it's ID.
+`getVideo()` will fetch you information about a specific video by its ID.

 ```ts
 ytmusic.getVideo("v7bnOxV4jAc").then(video => {